opentelekomcloud/docs/SMN/SMN User Guide/HTTPHTTPS Message Format.md

 </tr>
 </table>

-###Format of HTTP/HTTPS Notification Messages
+### Format of HTTP/HTTPS Notification Messages

 After the HTTP/HTTPS subscriber confirms the subscription, the subscriber can receive notification messages published to the topic.
-The HTTP/HTTPS content of the notification message contains JSON character strings, which are described in Table B-3.
+The HTTP/HTTPS content of the notification message contains JSON character strings, which are described in Table 2.

-<span id="_table37962339144241" class="anchor"></span>**Table B-3** Content of an HTTP/HTTPS notification message
+<span id="_table37962339144241" class="anchor"></span>**Table 2** Content of an HTTP/HTTPS notification message

 <table>
 <tr>